Tamasha-Ab/journaling-app/README.md

 4. Run the app:

-*On a physical device: Install the Expo Go app and scan the QR code.
+-> On a physical device: Install the Expo Go app and scan the QR code.
-*On an emulator:
+-> On an emulator:
       -For Android: Open Android Studio, start an emulator, and click "Run on Android device/emulator" in the Expo Developer Tools.
       -For iOS: Open Xcode, start a simulator, and click "Run on iOS simulator" in the Expo Developer Tools.